UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ```

 The output above shows the SQL code that is sent to the database.
 When we
-write `tbl(conn_lang_data, "lang")` in R, in the background, the function is
+write `conn.execute(query).fetchall()` in Python, in the background, the function is
-translating the R code into SQL, sending that SQL to the database, and then translating the
+translating the Python code into SQL, sending that SQL to the database, and then translating the
 response for us.
-So `dbplyr` does all the hard work of translating from R to SQL and back for us;
+So `sqlalchemy` does all the hard work of translating from Python to SQL and back for us;
-we can just stick with R!
+we can just stick with Python!

-With our `lang_db` table reference for the 2016 Canadian Census data in hand, we
+With our `canlang_data_db` table reference for the 2016 Canadian Census data in hand, we
 can mostly continue onward as if it were a regular data frame.
 For example,
-we can use the `filter` function
+we can use the `select` function along with `where` function
 to obtain only certain rows.
 Below we filter the data to include only Aboriginal languages.